grdwyer/grdwyer/resources.md

 ### Development
 [Docker](https://grdwyer.github.io/resources/docker) - I use docker for almost all of my development, makes life easier for switching between different projects with different dependencies (like different ROS distributions).

+### System
+[Linux Kernels](https://grdwyer.github.io/resources/linux-kernels) - For systems controlling hardware, I normally change the kernel, these are configured to be faster but at the expense of power saving features.

+[Network configuration](https://grdwyer.github.io/resources/netplan) - Netplan is now the default network manager for ubuntu, this has a brief guide for setting it up.

+[Process priorities](https://grdwyer.github.io/resources/process-priorities) - how to adjust the priority of processes

+[Setting up a raspberry pi](https://grdwyer.github.io/resources/raspberry-pi-setup) - mainly how to get it running headlessly

+[Time synchronisation](https://grdwyer.github.io/resources/time-synchronisation) - how to get multiple systems on the same clock, useful for ROS things where timestamped messages go between systems